jColeChanged/jColeChanged.github.io/_posts/2011-07-19-probability-confuses.md

 Savant claimed that the best thing to do in this situation would be to switch doors.
-She correctly reasoned that by switching doors you would give yourself a 2/3 chance of having the right door, but that by staying with the door you had chosen you would have only have a 1/3 chance at having selected the correct door.
+She correctly reasoned that by switching doors you would give yourself a 2/3 chance of having the right door, but that by staying with the door you had chosen you would have only a 1/3 chance at having selected the correct door.
 Many people disagreed with her.
-Not just people who knew nothing about probability, even [PHD's were telling her][8] she had gotten the wrong answer.
+Not just people who knew nothing about probability, even [PhDs were telling her][8] she had gotten the wrong answer.
 The Monty Hall problem is famous for having sparked so much disagreement.
 It is taught about in statistics courses across the country.
 The [problem has even been covered in the movie 21][9].

-People get probability wrong *all the time*; This is just a famous example.
+People get probability wrong all the time; this is just a famous example.

 Sports fans believe that hot streaks are a real thing.
 They might be angry with a coach for not putting the game in the hands of a hot player.
 Studies